-A seventh measure consisting of aid in the form of direct grants, interest rate subsidies and guarantee fee subsidies for SMEs and large enterprises active in primary agricultural production; food industry (including agricultural processing and marketing); fisheries and aguaculture; forestry; game management.
+A seventh measure consisting of aid in the form of direct grants, interest rate subsidies and guarantee fee subsidies for SMEs and large enterprises active in primary agricultural production; food industry (including agricultural processing and marketing); fisheries and aquaculture; forestry; game management.
 The aid will amount to max.
 EUR 800,000 (EUR 120,000 for aquaculture and fishery or EUR 100,000 for agriculture).
 The total budget is estimated at EUR 100 million (20 May).
 The scheme has been amended to increase the total budget with approx. EUR 99 million and to include support for micro and small enterprises which were already in difficulty on 31 December 2019 (24 July).
 A further amendment extends the application until 30 June 2021 and increases the budget to EUR 226 million (10 November).
 A further amendment extends the application of the scheme to 31 December 2021, increases the maximum amount per company to EUR 1.8 million and increases the total budget to EUR 309 million (17 February 2021).

 An eight measure consisting of aid in the form of equity injections and loans connected to equity (loan or convertible loans) up to a maximum of EUR 800,000 for SMEs and large enterprises.
 The estimated budget is EUR 156.3 million (20 May).
 Some technical amendments and an increased budget of EUR 280 for the scheme has been approved by the Commission (19 June).
 The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).
 A further amended increases the budget with EUR 5.6 million and allows to provide aid in the form of senior and subordinated loans with subsidised interest rates under Section 3.3 of the Temporary Framework (1 October).

 A third amendment extends the application until 30 June 2021 (10 November).
 A further amendment extends the application of the scheme to 31 December 2021, increases the maximum amount per company to EUR 1.8 million and increases the total budget to EUR 347 million (17 February 2021).
+A further amendment increases the budget with a further EUR 11 million, adds two granting authorities and extends the period for submission of aid applications until 15 December 2021 (29 March 2021).

 A ninth measure consisting of direct grants to SMEs up to a maximum of EUR 800,000 covering the financial costs (the interests and handling fees) related to four loan programs.
 The total budget is estimated at EUR 60 million (20 May).
-The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July) and to extend the scheme to the tourism sector and increase the total budget to EUR 100 million (13 August).
+The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July), and to extend the scheme to the tourism sector and increase the total budget to EUR 100 million (13 August).
 A further amendment extends the application of the scheme to 31 December 2021 and increases the maximum amount per company to EUR 1.8 million (17 February 2021).